+Monthly tuition is due by the 1st of each month.
+If payment is not received by the 5th, a 10% late fee must be included with payment.
+Your gymnast will not be allowed to practice or compete until payment is made.
+Invoices are not sent out.
+It is the family's responsibility to make payments.
 A statement is available via the member portal at any time during the month.
-You may also ask the program Coordinator to print a statement or check your account at any time.
+You may also ask the program director to print a statement or check your account at any time.
 A \$20 service fee will be charged for any checks returned for insufficient funds.

-A 12% tuition discount is given to families who have more than one gymnast enrolled in the program.
+A 12% tuition discount is given to families who have more than one gymnast enrolled in the Challengers program.

-Notice of intent to cancel enrollment must be made in writing at least two weeks prior to the end of the month to avoid being charged for the next month's tuition.
+Notice of intent to cancel enrollment must be made in person or via email at least two weeks prior to the end of the month to avoid being charged for the next month's tuition.

-Travel fees
+Travel Fees

 Meet expenses for coach travel fees (i.e., gas, mileage, food, lodging, etc.) will be shared by all gymnasts competing through their competitive team accounts.
-The \$100 travel fee will be charged along with the meet registration fee for all competing gymnasts.
+The \$50 travel fee will be charged along with the meet registration fee for all competing gymnasts.
 These fees are not refundable.